mrehkopf/vcs/README.md

 The input resolution dialog lets you override the capture hardware's current capture resolution.

 ![](images/screenshots/v1.6.2/input-resolution-dialog.png)\
-*The input resolution dialog, showing controls for adjusting the capture resolution.*
+*The input resolution dialog - showing controls for adjusting the capture resolution.*

 Normally, the capture hardware will automatically set the capture resolution to match that of the input signal.
 But sometimes the result is sub-optimal, and you may want to manually override it.